Germany: Munich police shoot suspect near Israeli Consulate – DW – 09/05/2024

 "Police officers saw a person, who was apparently carrying a firearm," police said roughly an hour after their initial post.
 "The officers employed their service weapons, the person was hit and wounded."

-All of the initial police statements did not say whether the person was a man or a woman.
+Bavaria's Interior Minister Joachim Herrmmann later said that the suspect had died of his wounds.
+He said the man's identity was still being investigated, and also that the suspect had fired shots at police.

+A police spokesman said that five officers had been involved in the exchange of fire, and that the man had been using a long-barreled weapon.

 "Currently there are no indications of further suspicious persons, who are connected to this mobilization," police said.
-"Many officers are on site at the locality and are investigating.
-Further details will follow."
+"Many officers are on site at the locality and are investigating."

 The Consulate General of Israel in Munich is located on the Karolinenplatz roundabout, and a Nazi-era museum, the NS-Dokumentationszentrum, is next door.
 It wasn't immediately clear if there was a connection.
 Police cautioned against "speculation and false information," saying avoiding spreading this would help their work.